German occupation of Luxembourg during World War I: Armistice

 By the autumn of 1918, Germany's position in the war was becoming untenable.
 The massive German spring offensive had been an unmitigated disaster, whereas the Allied counterattack, the Hundred Days Offensive, had driven the German Army back to its own borders.
 On 6 November, von Tessmar announced the full withdrawal of German soldiers from Luxembourg.
-Five days after von Tessmar's announcement, Germany signed an armistice treaty, which brought an end to the war of four years.
+Five days after von Tessmar's announcement, Germany signed an armistice, which brought an end to the war of four years.
 One of the terms of the armistice involved the withdrawal of German soldiers from Luxembourg, along with the other occupied countries.